sergegithub22/portfolio-items/README.md

 # Portfolio Items.
-HTML Template.\
+HTML Template\
-Portfolio items design examples.\
+Portfolio items design examples\
-Built on flex and grid.\
+Built on flex and grid\
-For changing color scheme use head menu
+For changing color scheme use head menu.
 ### Used:
  - HTML
  - CSS